All Episodes

 He said they actually picked up a lot of people while we were there.

-Uh the young soldier said it's a good thing we came up here, because a lot of people would not have been rescued had we not been in a neighborhood.
+Uh, the young soldier said it's a good thing we came up here, because a lot of people would not have been rescued had we not been in the neighborhood.

-Now, I don't know how that works out, since it took two trucks and a helicopter.
+I don't know how that works out, since it took two trucks and a helicopter uh, and apparently all that resulted in three additional people getting out in an unrelated matter.

-In an unrelated matter, authorities have recently searched uh Jefferson's property as part of a federal investigation into the finances of a high-tech firm.
+Authorities have recently searched Jefferson's property as part of a federal investigation into the finances of a high-tech firm.

 Last month, FBI officials raided the home of William Jefferson, Democrat Louisiana, as well as his home in Washington, his car and his accountant's house.

-William Jefferson, Democrat Louisiana, has not commented on that matter, except to say he's cooperating with the investigation, but he has emerged as a major voice in the post-Catrina political debate.
+Uh, William Jefferson, Democrat Louisiana, has not commented on that matter except to say he's cooperating with the investigation.

-He's uh complained and moan about the levy system and how people didn't care enough to get it fixed.
+He's uh complained to moan about the levy system uh and how people didn't care enough to get it fixed uh.

-Last week, in the midst of the recovery efforts, uh William Jefferson, Democrat Louisiana, set up a special trust fund for contributions to his legal defense in light of the FBI investigation.
+This last week, last week, in the midst of the recovery efforts uh, William Jefferson, Democrat Louisiana, set up a special trust fund for contributions to his legal defense in light of the FBI investigation.

-A senior federal law enforcement uh source told ABC News that investigators are interested in learning if William Jefferson, Democrat Louisiana moved any materials relevant to the investigation out of his house during the rescue.
+A senior federal law enforcement source told ABC News that investigators are interested in learning if William Jefferson Democrat Louisiana moved any materials relevant to the investigation out of his house during the rescue.

 There's a solution.